 6. Filing A Claim Too Late

 If you’re considering filing an insurance claim or a personal injury lawsuit, don’t wait too long to take action.
 There are deadlines for filing a claim, known as statutes of limitations.
 If you miss the deadline, you might not be able to recover any damages from the accident.
-Talk to an attorney as soon as possible to ensure you don’t miss any critical deadlines.
+Additionally, there are different in deadlines for each state.
+Therefore, hiring an experienced local attorney is important.
+A NY auto accident attorney would be familiar with the statute of limitation in New York better than an attorney practicing in any other state.

 The moments and hours following a car accident can be confusing and overwhelming.
 However, avoid these mistakes if you want to protect your legal rights and options.
 If you have been injured in a car accident, contact an experienced personal injury attorney to discuss your case.